Need assistance? Call the experts: (727) 223-1816

 KEL-TEC SUB-2000 Stainless Steel Hammer Bushing

-The KEL TEC SUB-2000 Precision Hammer Bushing, crafted from 303 Stainless Steel, is designed to replace the factory's plastic bushing, which is known to wear, chip, and shift on the pin.
-This stainless steel bushing ensures a fixed, appropriate stand-off height, eliminating concerns of malfunctions caused by movement.
-The factory's plastic bushing can shift and lead to alignment issues among the Hammer, Sear, and Trigger Bar.
-Replacing it with our stainless steel version provides an added layer of security against internal malfunctions.
+The KEL-TEC SUB-2000 Precision Hammer Bushing, crafted from 303 Stainless Steel, is designed to replace the factory plastic bushing — a part known to wear, chip, and shift on the pin.
+This stainless steel upgrade provides a fixed, proper stand-off height, eliminating malfunctions caused by movement or misalignment.
+Unlike the plastic factory part that can shift and cause alignment issues between the Hammer, Sear, and Trigger Bar, this stainless steel version delivers unmatched reliability and long-term durability.

 KEL-TEC SUB-2000 Resources:

-If you're getting the KEL-TEC SUB-2000 Stainless Steel Hammer Bushing, then you might find the following KEL-TEC SUB-2000 Resources useful in further enhancing your firearm.
-Download the SUB-2000 Owners Manual or use the Exploded View of the SUB-2000 Parts Diagram to plan your next firearm project.
+If you're installing the KEL-TEC SUB-2000 Stainless Steel Hammer Bushing, you may also find the following SUB-2000 resources useful in further enhancing your firearm.
+Download the SUB-2000 Owner’s Manual or use the Exploded View of the SUB-2000 Parts Diagram to plan your next upgrade project.

 KEL-TEC SUB-2000 Owner's Manual